 A tardy occurs anytime a student reports to class late.
-Students arriving 10 minutes after the start of any class are considered absent.
-In all cases, the student must report to the office for a pass in order to enter the classroom.
+Students arriving after the halfway point of a class period are considered absent.
+Students arriving late to school, must report to the office for a pass and sign-in, in order to report to the classroom.
+Students already present in school do not need a pass from the office, and will be marked tardy by the classroom teacher.
 Tardies are tabulated throughout the semester.
 Students are expected to be prepared and on time to class, prior to the end of the passing period.
 Students will be considered tardy if they fail to be prompt to class.
+Tardy reports will be pulled daily by office staff.
 Below are procedures regarding how tardies will be handled per semester:

-• 1st and 2nd tardy Verbal warning

-3rd and 4th tardy: A.M.
-Detention for each 5th tardy or more: In-School Restriction for each
+- 1st and 2nd tardy: Verbal warning - 3rd tardy or more: Detention for each